-- Individuals attending outdoor events of more than 500 individuals are strongly recommended to wear masks through the duration of event (except while actively eating or drinking). - Individuals attending outdoor events of more than 500 individuals at which total attendance is greater than 50% of the outdoor venue's full capacity must provide proof of full vaccination status OR a negative COVID test result from a test conducted within 72 hours of the time the event begins.
+- o Individuals attending outdoor events of more than 500 individuals at which total event attendance is 50% or less of the outdoor venue's full capacity are strongly recommended to wear masks or face coverings through the duration of event (except while actively eating or drinking). - o Individuals attending outdoor events of more than 500 individuals at which total attendance is greater than 50% of the outdoor venue's full capacity must wear masks or face coverings through the duration of the event (except while actively eating or drinking) and must provide proof of full vaccination status OR a negative COVID PCR or antigen test result from a test conducted within 72 hours of the time the event begins. - An outdoor event is defined as an event occurring at a venue that has an enclosed outdoor space with clear entry and exit points.